 The rules are simple, the solutions not.

 You are Niño, the white cloud.
 You have to move through the board and reach the exit on the other side of the screen without being captured by the red clouds.

 The game is turn-based, so you make a move, then the red clouds make a move.
 Your move consists of two steps in any direction, including diagonally and a mix of different directions.
 The red clouds move by only one step, so they are slower than you, but there are a lot of them.

-There is a total of 200 puzzles split in 5 episodes.
+There is a total of 200 puzzles split into 5 episodes.
 The first levels are very simple, but they will become progressively harder when you progress to later episodes.
 And you can always challenge yourself by trying to match the minimal number of moves indicated by the game to solve a puzzle.

 Please download Niño from the App Store and let me know what you think of it.

 How to build a game?

 I developed Niño with two friends in three months.
 Peter Kortenhoeven is responsible for all the graphics, Lennard Meijer designed the game mechanics and created all puzzles.
 I did all the coding and made the game actually work.